Political positions of Bernie Sanders: Death penalty

 Sanders has opposed the death penalty throughout his political career.
-In 1996, Sanders voted against the Anti-Terrorism and Effective Death Penalty Act.
+In 1996, he voted against the Anti-Terrorism and Effective Death Penalty Act.
 In October 2015, he said: "I would rather have our country stand side-by-side with European democracies, rather than with countries like China, Iran, Saudi Arabia, and others who maintain the death penalty."
 After the Washington Supreme Court found the death penalty unconstitutional, Sanders praised the decision, and stated: "We can't properly reform our broken criminal justice system without ending the death penalty."
 On July 31, 2019, following Attorney General William Barr announcing that the United States federal government would resume the use of the death penalty for the first time in over twenty years, Sanders was a co-sponsor of a bill banning the death penalty.

 LGBT rights

 Throughout his political career, Sanders has historically supported LGBT rights.
 In a letter that he published in the early 1970s, when he was running for Governor of Vermont, Sanders called for abolishing all laws against homosexuality.

 In the 1980s, Sanders supported the designation of the Burlington "Lesbian and Gay Pride Day" as the mayor of the city, and signed a resolution recommending all government levels to support gay rights.

 In the House, Sanders voted against the Defense of Marriage Act in 1996, which defines marriage as between a man and a woman, and was signed by President Bill Clinton that same year.
-Sanders opposed "Don't ask, don't tell", the US policy on LGBT service members in the military, which prohibited talking about one’s sexuality in the military, and was implemented in 1994 and ended in 2011.
+Sanders opposed "Don't ask, don't tell", the US policy on LGBT service members in the military, which prohibited talking about one's sexuality in the military, and was implemented in 1994 and ended in 2011.

 Sanders openly first spoke out in favor of legalizing same-sex marriage in 2009.
 Before this, Vermont was the first state to legalize same-sex unions in 2000.
 In a 2006 interview, Sanders noted that Vermont had "led the way" in creating the civil unions law, but said it was "a very divisive debate".
 Asked whether Vermont should legalize full marriage rights for same-sex couples, he said: "Not right now, not after what we went through."
 At the same time, Sanders expressed opposition to the proposed Federal Marriage Amendment, which would have prohibited same-sex marriage in the US.
 Sanders voted against the amendment later that year.
 In 2009, Vermont also was the first state to legalize same-sex marriage by statute.

 When the Supreme Court took up the issue in 2015, Sanders issued a statement re-affirming his support, saying gay Americans in every state should be allowed to marry: "Of course all citizens deserve equal rights.
 It's time for the Supreme Court to catch up to the American people and legalize gay marriage."